manuel-serrano/hiphop/doc/api.md

 ### <hiphop.parallel> ###
 [:@glyphicon glyphicon-tag tag]

-Takes two children.
+Execute its children in parallel.
+The parallel statement can be use with at least one child.

 ### <hiphop.sequence> ###
 [:@glyphicon glyphicon-tag tag]

-Allow a sequence of multiples instructions.
+Execute its children in sequence.
+The sequence statement can be use with at least two child.
 In most cases, the sequence is implicit and user doesn't need it.
 However, because of XML syntax, some cases can be ambiguous:

 ```hopscript
 <hiphop.parallel>